Science, Art, Litt, Science based Art & Science Communication

 How do you deal with a person who refuses to see reason no matter how much you tried?

 How do you deal with a person who uses unscientific methods to convince you that s/he is right?

 How do you deal with a person whose mind is still lodged in ancient times?

 How do you deal with a person who tries to undermine, undo and make your efforts, mission and good intentions ineffective?

 How do you deal with wrong circuits formed in a human brain?
 You try to correct them or replace them.

 Well, fight back calmly and softly to protect your work and defend it with all your might.
-Still if people don't backtrack, just hit ignore button and move on.
+Still if people don't backtrack, just hit the ignore button and move on.
+Dealing with whole bunches and groups helps here instead of single individuals.
 Mere 1% of people are not worth wasting your time on.
 You have rest of the 99% to deal with.
 When this majority wave hits them, that 1% minority has to fall down.

 Like Plato said ...
 We can easily forgive a child who is afraid of the dark; the real tragedy of life is when men are afraid of the light!